 FIFTY YEARS OF TRUCKING

-Sue's Graduation Committee hired a rock band from Halifax for their Grad Dance, the minute the lead singer/guitarist eyes met it was instant love or something like it.
+Sue's Graduation Committee hired a Halifax rock band for their Grad Dance, the minute Sue and the lead singer/guitarist eyes met it was instant love or something like it.
 The following week they loaded her stuff in his Chevy van along with the band members and music instruments and drove to Toronto where promoters were supposed to be lined up waiting for them.
 Sue was the only one with a bank account and a credit card; she rented a 2-bedroom apartment and bought second-hand furniture.